digital-work-lab/thesis-template/README.md

 This repository contains a markdown template for theses and seminar papers.
 For simplicity, we refer to theses exclusively, but the guidelines also apply to seminar papers.
 Below you can find guidelines realted to the different aspects of a thesis.

+If needed, a Word template can be made available upon request.

+# Markdown: Why and how?

-Q: Why use markdown?
+**Q:** Why use markdown?

-A: Because it is super easy and powerful.
+**A:** Because it is super easy and powerful.
 The future of academic publishing.

 - You can focus on contents, format automatically and at the end (save effort)
 - It easily converts your work into multiple formats (e.g., docx, pdf), using pandoc and templates.